felixfontein/ansible-tools/README.md

 We release new versions once there are new features or bugfixes.
 Deprecations can happen, and we try to announce them a long time in advance.
 We currently do not plan breaking changes, so there will be no new major release anytime soon.

+Please note that we consider updates to the Public Suffix List as bugfixes.
+While we update the copy of the Public Suffix List often, we do not create a bugfix release for every change.
+Please create an issue to request an update if you think the last update was too long ago.

 ## Contributing

 Please create issues to report problems or request new features, and create PRs to fix bugs or add new features.
 If you want to do a refactoring PR, please create an issue first to discuss the refactoring.